nancologist/ReactNative/README.md

 ## 8.8.
 Outputting a List of Expenses
 ___

 ## 8.9.
-Improving App Layout & Styling
+Improving Index Layout & Styling
 ___

 ## 8.10.
 Working on Expense List Items